msearle5/makedivide/README.md

 ## Some special cases

-Code generation for 65C02 (rather than NMOS 6502) can be selected with **--with-65c02** (it won't make much difference though, and it will prevent emulation as the emulator doesn't support the 65C02).
+Code generation for 65C02 (rather than the NMOS 6502) can be selected with **--with-65c02**.
+It won't make much difference though, and it will prevent emulation as the emulator doesn't support the 65C02.

 A routine to divide by a constant can be extracted with **--known-denominator**.